par2hibATU/DigitalRain_Project.Cpp/docs/pages/Introduction.md

  - **MatrixRain class**: Multiple Raindrop objects are initialized, frame-by-frame rendering is managed, user input is handled (such as stopping, quitting, and speed adjustments), and the main animation loop is maintained.
 Real-time responsiveness is made possible by controlling the simulation pace with std::this_thread::sleep_for.
 <img src="https://raw.githubusercontent.com/par2hibATU/DigitalRain_Project.Cpp/main/docs/assets/images/15.png" width="650" height="300">

+**conio.h** header file, short for "console input and output", is a library for C++ that provides functions for performing input/output operations on the console.
+It can greatly simplify certain console-related tasks compared to standard I/o functions.
-_kbhit() and _getch() from **conio.h** are used to detect user inputs non-blocking, providing smooth control without breaking the animation flow.
+In this project, _kbhit() and _getch() from **conio.h** are used to detect user inputs non-blocking, providing smooth control without breaking the animation flow.

 Additional Features:

    <img src="https://raw.githubusercontent.com/par2hibATU/DigitalRain_Project.Cpp/main/docs/assets/images/16.png" width="650" height="300">

- - **Real-time control**: Press Q to stop, P to pause or continue, and + or - to increase or decrease the speed.
+ - **Real-time control**: In this project, cmd takes some pre-designed input.
+Commands are: Press Q to stop, P to pause or continue, and + or - to increase or decrease the speed.
+(More about this discussed on Algorithm section of our blog.
    <img src="https://raw.githubusercontent.com/par2hibATU/DigitalRain_Project.Cpp/main/docs/assets/images/17.png" width="650" height="300">
  - **Randomized stream behaviour**: To produce a natural, flowing effect, raindrops have varying initial positions, lengths, and symbol orders.
    <img src="https://raw.githubusercontent.com/par2hibATU/DigitalRain_Project.Cpp/main/docs/assets/images/18.png" width="650" height="300">